sdiener17/starlight-hotel/README.md

 The published version is hosted on Netlify and is available to play [here](https://starlight-hotel.netlify.app/).

 You may also fork this repository to run it on your machine using `npm start` in the project directory to run the app in development mode.

+*Note- The published site is not currently responsive.
+It will not work well to view on a mobile device.